 - Proposals submitted under an ARC Opportunity will consist of a short (five (5) pages) Abstract consisting of a technical description of the proposer's idea in response to the question posed in the ARC Opportunity.
 ARC Opportunities will remain open for Abstract submissions for a period of up to six (6) months, with a rolling evaluation (see Section 3.4 of this EA for additional details).
 Each ARC Opportunity released under this Master Solicitation will outline the submission period. - Abstract submitters selected for further evaluation will be invited to submit an Oral Proposal Package (OPP) and participate in an Oral Presentation to DARPA.
-Abstracts and OPPs submitted in response to ARC Opportunities will be evaluated and selected in accordance with Section 4 of this EA. - The aggregate level of effort for a proposed research concept must be equivalent to one full-time equivalent (FTE) and 12 months.
-Proposers must describe how their organization defines one FTE by labor category.
-Subawardees are not permitted in any proposed effort.
-All proposed individuals must be from the same organization. - If selected, DARPA will issue a Research Other Transaction (OT) award instrument, with a maximum of \$300,000 in Government funding.
+Abstracts and OPPs submitted in response to ARC Opportunities will be evaluated and selected in accordance with Section 4 of this EA. - ARC topics are designed for ideas that nominally would take a full year effort to properly validate and expects the aggregate level of effort for a proposed research concept to be equivalent to one full-time equivalent (FTE) and 12 months, with the total cost ranging from \$100,000 to \$300,000.
+DARPA understands that not all ideas and organizations may fit in this parameter range and will work with a proposer to ensure truly innovative ideas can be explored with the required resources. - Subawardees are not permitted in any proposed effort.
+All proposed individuals must be from the same organization. - If selected, DARPA expects to issue a Research Other Transaction (OT) award instrument, with a maximum of \$300,000 in Government funding.
 Once issued, awardees will have a maximum of 15 calendar days to sign and return the agreement to DARPA.
-DARPA does not expect to negotiate changes to the terms and conditions of this agreement in any OT issued to an awardee, with limited exceptions. - Selected efforts will be continually reviewed as they progress and, if appropriate, additional funding may be available to pursue additional research under a new award.
+DARPA does not expect to negotiate changes to the terms and conditions of this agreement in any OT issued to an awardee, with limited exceptions.
+Under no circumstances will profit be authorized. - Selected efforts will be continually reviewed as they progress and, if appropriate, additional funding may be available to pursue additional research under a new award.